Padawan2024/ai-case-study/README.md

 According to Kalliamvakou, the results demonstrated the group that used Copilot had a higher rate of completing the task.
 She also mentions that developers using Copilot completed the task approximately 55% faster than developers not using it.

+> *(With Copilot) I have to think less, and when I have to think it’s the fun stuff.
+It sets off a little spark that makes coding more fun and more efficient.*
+>  -Senior Software Engineer

 ## Disclaimer: All information and data (images, citations, videos, etc) in this README.md file was used for academic purposes only.

 ### **Cited Sources:**